amannn/next-intl/packages/example/README.md

 # example

-An example that showcases `next-intl` with global messages per language, as well as page-specific messages.
+An example that showcases a basic installation of `next-intl`.

 You can run the example locally like this: